why your cat needs a food puzzle

 In the wild, cats spend up to 30% of their day searching for food, eating small meals nine to sixteen times a day, on average.
 Outdoor cats are stealthy, cunning hunters — foraging for food exercises their bodies and their brains.

 Now think about your cat, who sleeps all day and gets a bowl of food delivered to them.
 It’s no wonder we’re a nation of fat cats with behavior problems.
-What if changing the way we feed our cats could make them happier?
+What if changing the way we feed our cats by using food puzzles could make them happier?

 Behavior problems in cats often stem from boredom and frustration.
 Cats are smart.
 They instinctively like to move their bodies.
 If your blanket-covered feet have ever been attacked, you know they love to hunt, and one session with a laser pointer will assure you that they love to chase.
 But, we’ve made cats adapt to our lives — we know it’s safer to keep them indoors, but by stifling their life experiences, we’re actually creating a world of feline obesity and boredom.